senathan/tasks-ui/README.md

 * Convert this into **one Jira feature with child tasks format**
 * Or **rewrite this for RTB / Architecture board approval**.

+Got it 👍
+Below is a **very detailed, step-by-step Confluence document**, written in **clear, simple English**, **not one-liners**, and suitable for **audit, RTB, and team reference**.
+This is tailored for **Jenkins → GitLab migration**, **aPaaS v4**, and **POS-UI applications**.

+---

+# Jenkins to GitLab Migration – aPaaS v4 (POS-UI Applications)

+---

+## 1. Summary

+This document explains how POS-UI applications hosted on **aPaaS v4** are migrated from **Jenkins and Stash** to **GitLab CI/CD**.

+The migration replaces Jenkins pipelines with GitLab pipelines using **central GitLab components** and **MCA standards**.
+It also removes the old aPaaS promotion-based deployment approach and introduces **direct GitLab-driven deployments** using Helm.

+This document covers:

+* Non-Production migration approach
+* Production migration approach
+* Validation and rollback strategy
+* Monitoring period
+* Decommissioning and cleanup steps

+---

+## 2. Background and Reason for Migration

+Currently, applications use:

+* Jenkins for build and deployment
+* Stash for source control
+* aPaaS promotion mechanism to move applications to higher environments

+This setup has limitations:

+* Multiple CI/CD tools to manage
+* Manual promotion steps
+* Legacy service accounts and credentials
+* Limited reuse of centrally supported pipelines

+Moving to GitLab provides:

+* A single CI/CD platform
+* Reusable central pipeline components
+* Better security controls
+* Easier long-term maintenance

+---

+## 3. Applications and Platform Details

+* Application type: **POS-UI**
+* Platform: **aPaaS v4**
+* Deployment mechanism: **Helm**
+* Container registry: **Nexus**
+* CI/CD platform: **GitLab (MCA pipelines)**

+---

+## 4. Pre-Migration Preparation

+### 4.1 Repository and Pipeline Readiness

+Before starting migration, the repository must be prepared for GitLab.

+This includes:

+* Creating or updating `.gitlab-ci.yml`
+* Removing Jenkins-specific scripts and references
+* Adopting GitLab pipeline components provided by the **central platform team**

+The `.gitlab-ci.yml` must define:

+* Build stages
+* Test stages
+* Security scans
+* Deployment stages

+---

+### 4.2 Helm Chart Changes

+Helm charts must be updated to support GitLab-based deployments.

+Required changes:

+* Remove Jenkins-specific values
+* Update image repository to point to **new Nexus registry**
+* Ensure correct image tagging strategy
+* Validate environment-specific Helm values

+These changes ensure deployments are fully controlled by GitLab pipelines.

+---

+### 4.3 Nexus Container Registry Update

+The application image build and push process must be updated to use the **new Nexus container registry**.

+Actions required:

+* Update image repository URL
+* Validate authentication and permissions
+* Ensure images are correctly tagged per environment
+* Confirm GitLab pipeline can push and pull images

+---

+### 4.4 Build Configuration Updates

+#### Maven Applications

+* Update `maven.properties` if required
+* Update `pom.xml` for:

+  * Sonar integration
+  * Veracode integration
+  * Nexus registry support
+* Remove unused or deprecated plugins

+#### Node / UI Applications

+* Update `package.json` if required
+* Fix deprecated libraries
+* Resolve known vulnerabilities
+* Ensure build works in GitLab runner

+---

+### 4.5 Code Quality and Security Readiness

+Before migration:

+* Existing vulnerabilities must be fixed
+* Applications must be onboarded to **Sonar**
+* Applications must be onboarded to **Veracode**
+* Quality gates must be enforced in GitLab pipelines

+Pipelines should fail if:

+* Sonar quality gate fails
+* Veracode policy fails

+---

+## 5. Non-Production Migration

+### 5.1 Non-Prod Migration Overview

+Non-Production is migrated first to validate the GitLab pipeline and deployment approach without risk to production users.

+The key change is that:

+* Jenkins is no longer used
+* aPaaS promotion is removed
+* GitLab handles build, deploy, and validation

+---

+### 5.2 Key Changes in Non-Prod

+* Jenkins pipeline is disabled
+* GitLab pipeline becomes the single CI/CD path
+* Helm deployments triggered from GitLab
+* Central GitLab deployment components are used
+* No manual promotion via aPaaS UI

+---

+### 5.3 Non-Prod Deployment Flow

+1. Developer pushes code to GitLab
+2. GitLab pipeline starts automatically
+3. Build and tests are executed
+4. Sonar and Veracode scans run
+5. Image is pushed to Nexus
+6. Helm deployment runs for Non-Prod
+7. Application becomes available in Non-Prod

+---

+### 5.4 Non-Prod Validation Checklist

+After deployment, validate the following:

+* GitLab pipeline completed successfully
+* Application is reachable via Non-Prod route
+* UI loads correctly
+* Basic functional flows work
+* Logs show no errors
+* Monitoring dashboards look normal
+* Sonar and Veracode reports are generated

+---

+### 5.5 Alternative Approaches Considered

+* Keeping Jenkins for deployments was considered but rejected
+* Using mixed Jenkins and GitLab pipelines was rejected due to complexity
+* Full GitLab migration was approved as the standard approach

+---

+## 6. Production Migration

+### 6.1 Production Migration Overview

+Production migration follows successful Non-Prod validation.

+Production deployments are:

+* Fully controlled by GitLab
+* Protected by manual approval
+* Auditable and repeatable

+---

+### 6.2 Production Deployment Process

+1. GitLab pipeline is triggered
+2. Required approvals are provided
+3. Build and security checks run
+4. Image is pulled from Nexus
+5. Helm deployment is executed in Prod
+6. Application health is validated

+---

+### 6.3 Production Validation Checklist

+After deployment, confirm:

+* Production route is accessible
+* No increase in error rates
+* No performance degradation
+* Logs are clean
+* Monitoring and alerts are stable
+* Business users confirm functionality

+---

+## 7. Rollback Strategy (POS-UI Applications)

+If the forward deployment fails:

+* Automatic rollback is **not sufficient**
+* Manual intervention is required

+### Rollback Steps:

+1. Login to **aPaaS in developer mode**
+2. Identify the routing configuration
+3. Update route to point to **previous service**
+4. Validate application accessibility
+5. Investigate GitLab deployment failure

+This approach ensures traffic is restored quickly.

+---

+## 8. Post-Migration Monitoring

+After successful Production migration:

+* Application must be monitored for **two weeks**
+* Key areas to monitor:

+  * Errors
+  * Performance
+  * Stability
+  * User impact
+* Confirm no Jenkins jobs are triggered during this period

+---

+## 9. Decommissioning and Cleanup

+### 9.1 Jenkins and Stash Decommissioning

+After the monitoring period:

+* Disable Jenkins pipelines permanently
+* Remove Jenkins service accounts
+* Remove Jenkins credentials and tokens
+* Remove Stash access where no longer needed

+---

+### 9.2 aPaaS Cleanup (Developer Mode)

+Login to **aPaaS as developer** and perform cleanup.

+Steps:

+1. Delete the **old Helm release**
+2. Verify old resources are removed:

+   * Deployments
+   * Services
+   * Secrets
+   * ConfigMaps
+3. Ensure only GitLab-managed resources exist

+---

+## 10. Final Outcome

+After completing migration and cleanup:

+* Jenkins and Stash are fully decommissioned
+* GitLab is the only CI/CD tool
+* Central GitLab components are reused
+* Deployment process is simplified
+* Security and quality are improved
+* Platform is ready for future enhancements

+---

+If you want next:

+* I can **add diagrams (flow + rollback)**
+* Or **convert this into RTB / architecture board format**
+* Or **create a separate checklist page for engineers**